BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on reporting and public disclosure.pdf.md

 Guidelines on reporting and public

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent rhombus enclosing a circle of twelve yellow stars, representing the European Union.
-Below the graphic is the stylized lowercase acronym "eiopa" and the full name of the authority in black capital letters.

-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![A presentation slide with the title 'Guidelines on reporting and public' in bold black text on a light blue background.